List of distortion pedals: Klon Centaur

 The Klon Centaur, made by American engineer Bill Finnegan, was released in 1994 with the aim of recreating the harmonically rich distortion of an amplifier at a high volume.
 Finnegan wanted a "big, open" sound, with a "hint of tube clipping," that would not sound like a pedal was being used.
 He was quickly overwhelmed with orders, each taking 12–14 weeks, as Finnegan handmade the pedals himself.
 Deciding the profit margin was not sustainable, Finnegan discontinued the original Centaur in 2008, having produced 8,000 units.
 He later contracted out the manufacturing of a revised design, the Klon KTR.
 By 2019, used Centaurs sold for between $1,900 and US$2,500.
 According to Guitar.com, which named the Centaur one of the industry's greatest effect pedals, "The Klon Centaur is either the greatest, most useful overdrive ever made, or the worst example of guitarists losing all sense of perspective about how much good tone should cost."

 The Klon Centaur has been used by guitarists including Jeff Beck, John Mayer, Joe Perry (of Aerosmith), Nels Cline (of Wilco), Matt Schofield, and Ed O'Brien (of Radiohead).

 Marshall Bluesbreaker

 Launched in 1991 alongside the Drivemaster and Shredmaster, the Bluesbreaker overdrive was Marshall's attempt at recreating the tone of Marshall's own 1962 "Bluesbreaker" combo, nicknamed for its use by Eric Clapton when he played with John Mayall & The Bluesbreakers.
-While exceeding at adding subtle grit to a clean amp, the pedal failed to capture the tone of its namesake amp and was not a success during its limited initial production run.
-This changed years later when John Mayer started using a Bluesbreaker on his pedalboard, reigniting industry interest in it.
-Many pedal-makers developed modified versions of the original circuit, most notably Analog.Man's King of Tone.
+The pedal came in a large, black, wedge-shaped case with a raised section that protected its three controls, for Gain, Tone, and Volume.
+While exceeding at adding subtle, transparent grit to an amp, the pedal failed to capture the tone of its namesake amp and was not a success during its limited initial production run.
+Guitar.com later stated the pedal was a prime example of something "that came out wrong and ended up being brilliant anyway".
+The pedal's lack of recognition changed years later when John Mayer started using a Bluesbreaker on his pedalboard, reigniting industry interest in it.
+Many pedal-makers have since developed modified versions of the original circuit, most notably Analog.Man's King of Tone.
 In 2023, Marshall reissued the Bluesbreaker, Drivermaster, and Shredmaster, as well as the earlier Guv'nor, as part of their Vintage Reissue series.